-NUMBER ACTION 1 Develop Regional Partnerships and Networks for Enhancing Climate Services Capacities including the provision of mentoring and other tangible support by more established NMHSs Regional 2 Regularly review options for upgrading or introducing new methods and systems for seasonal prediction and develop strategies and plans for operational implementation of the improvements within NMHSs, including required training programs and the development of "toolkits" Regional 3 Establish Pacific Regional Climate and Meteorological Training Centre Regional 4 Establish a dedicated Help Desk to exchange information on best practice and to facilitate cooperation between other regions with similar issues to the Pacific, e.g. the Caribbean Regional 5 Engage with and monitor the outcomes of the various Pacific Meteorological Council panels and forums, in particular the Pacific Island Climate Services (PICS) Panel 6 Transfer knowledge of adaptation options between countries with similar climate/priority areas based concerns Regional 7 Encourage NMHSs to develop education and outreach programmes with a particular emphasis on science education for girls and women Regional 1 Provide training of Met technicians, Met observers and calibration of AWS Regional and National 2 Install technological tools and processes to improve capability of national climate services Regional and National 3 Identify where IT expertise can be sourced to assist with the maintenance of data management computing systems (hardware and software), either in-house or externally 4 Train NMHS staff in communicating effectively with media, communities and users Regional and National 5 Conduct capacity building and training programs on the use of existing and new products and services Regional and National 6 Facilitate or provide training for NMHS on: • Observing system practices, installation and maintenance; • Data base management and product delivery systems; • Climate monitoring and prediction practices and techniques; • The effects of climate variability and change in priority areas Regional and National
+NUMBER R ACTION 1 Develop Regional Partnerships and Networks for Enhancing Climate Services Capacities including the provision of mentoring and other tangible support by more established NMHSs 2 Regularly review options for upgrading or introducing new methods and systems for seasonal prediction and develop strategies and plans for operational implementation of the improvements within NMHSs, including required training programs and the development of "toolkits" Regional 3 Establish Pacific Regional Climate and Meteorological Training Centre Regional 4 Establish a dedicated Help Desk to exchange information on best practice and to facilitate cooperation between other regions with similar issues to the Pacific, e.g. the Caribbean Regional 5 Engage with and monitor the outcomes of the various Pacific Meteorological Council panels and forums, in particular the Pacific Island Climate Services (PICS) Panel 6 Transfer knowledge of adaptation options between countries with similar climate/priority areas based concerns Regional 7 Encourage NMHSs to develop education and outreach programmes with a particular emphasis on science education for girls and women Regional 1 Provide training of Met technicians, Met observers and calibration of AWS Regional and National 2 Install technological tools and processes to improve capability of national climate services Regional and National 3 Identify where IT expertise can be sourced to assist with the maintenance of data management computing systems (hardware and software), either in-house or externally Regional and National 4 Train NMHS staff in communicating effectively with media, communities and users Regional and National 5 Conduct capacity building and training programs on the use of existing and new products and services Regional and National 6 Facilitate or provide training for NMHS on: Observing system practices, installation and maintenance; Data base management and product delivery systems; Climate monitoring and prediction practices and techniques; The effects of climate variability and change in priority areas Regional and National

-7 Use the WMO Competency Framework for climate services in developing, maintaining and improving staff skills Regional and National 8 Conduct training of personnel in the priority sectors on how to interpret meteorological/climate information Regional and National 9 Establish collaboration with regional and international academic institutions to carry out further research and to seek opportunities for fellowships/scholarship awards to carry out nationally based research Regional and National 10 Advocate for the need for scholarships for climatology studies at undergraduate and postgraduate level along with relevant technical training Regional and National 11 Build capacity by participating in formal arrangements for knowledge sharing at national, regional and international levels Regional and National 12 Conduct training programs on resource mobilisation that address both local and international opportunities Regional and National 13 Provide training on Pacific Climate Futures and other similar tools Regional and National 1 Enhance the capacity of service-delivery sectors to use tailored weather and climate information for informed decision-making at all levels (from policymakers to community members) National 2 Develop national capacity development strategies National 3 Develop in-house social media/media liaison/ communication expertise National
+Regional 7 Use the WMO Competency Framework for climate services in developing, and maintaining and improving staff skills National o Conduct training of norconnol in the priority sectors on how to interpret Regional 0 meteorological/climate information National Regional Q Establish collaboration with regional and international academic and fellowships (scholarship awards to carry out nationally based research National Degional 10 Advocate for the need for scholarships for climatology studies at and 10 undergraduate and postgraduate level along with relevant technical National ti all'illig Pogional 11 Build capacity by participating in formal arrangements for knowledge and 1 sharing at national. regional and international levels National 5 , 5 Regional 12 Conduct training programs on resource mobilisation that address both and local and international opportunities National Regional 13 and Provide training on Pacific Climate Futures and other similar tools National Enhance the capacity of service-delivery sectors to use tailored weather 1 and climate information for informed decision-making at all levels (from National policymakers to community members) 2 Develop national capacity development strategies National 2 National Develop in-house social media/media liaison/ communication expertise National